mbrandonw/mbrandonw.github.io/_drafts/algbera-of-predicates-and-sorting-functions.md

 ## Predicates

-This construction pops up quite a bit in computer science.
+The `FunctionM` construction pops up quite a bit in computer science.
 For example, functions of the form `(A) -> Bool` are called _predicates_, and they are precisely the functions you give to `filter` in order to obtain a subset of elements satisfying the predicate:

 ```swift
 let isEven = { $0 % 2 == 0 }